Please contact the Churchwarden with any queries regarding Services/pastoral care, Baptisms, Marriages, Burials, churchyard matters, etc.

 The pews in the Nave were removed in 2000 and replaced with individual chairs on a fitted carpet.
 The Chancel can be curtained off and this enables a large area to be used for social purposes such as coffee mornings, Rainbows/Brownies meetings, conferences and training, whist drives, Bingo, concerts, suppers and other entertainment.
 The church is available for private functions by arrangement at a reasonable fee with free use of seating, tables and the kitchen facilities.

 Some of the older gravestones were removed leaving a large grassed area on which the Village Fete can be held.
 The southern part of the Peak District, some 30 miles away, is visible from the East end of the churchyard.

-Part of a benefice with St Laurence: Walton on Trent, St Mary's: Rosliston and St John the Baptist: Croxall.
+Part of the Trent United Benefice with St Laurence: Walton on Trent, St Mary's: Rosliston and St John the Baptist: Croxall.